Seattle School for Boys offers a balanced curriculum that prepares students for a variety of high school learning and social environments.

 - Preparing our students for high school and beyond

 Many teens have become more connected to their screens than their natural environment.
 We believe human interaction is key to building compassionate behaviors.
-At SSB phones are stored away until the final bell and technology is used to acquire and extend academic knowledge.
+At SSB phones are stored away until the end of the day and technology is used to acquire and extend academic knowledge.

 Transition time & organizational support